 Epidemiology including risk factors and primary prevention

 Grade 1 sprains typically heal in 12 days, grade 2 in 2 weeks, and grade 3 from 4.5 to 26 weeks.
 Risk factors and primary prevention strategies address poor ankle proprioception, weak ankle dorsiflexors and invertors, and poor flexibility.
-High ankle sprains (10% of sprains) are more severe eversion injuries affecting the tibiofibular syndesmosis and/or the anterior tibiofibular ligament.
-These sprains and 10%-20% of lateral sprains may ultimately require surgery for chronic ankle instability.
+Additionally, body mass index, slow eccentric inversion strength, fast concentric plantar flexion strength, passive inversion joint position sense, and peroneus brevis reaction time correlated with lateral ankle sprains.6,7 Certain high ankle sprains, and, more rarely, lateral sprains may ultimately require surgery for chronic ankle instability.

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

 There is swelling and hemorrhage at the site of ligament disruption.
 The typical inflammatory cascade ensues with the release of painful inflammatory mediators, such as prostaglandins and interleukins.
 Capillary endothelial permeability increases, and monocytes migrate to the area.
 There is pain, often an antalgic gait, and decreased range of motion (ROM).10.11

 Ecchymosis, swelling, and ROM may worsen before starting to improve.
 There is fibrous exudation and scar tissue formation as early as 3 weeks post-injury if the ligament ends are well-approximated.
 The scar has roughly 75% of the strength of native tissue but retains the ability to support weight bearing.10,11